-Figure 82.
+Figure 79.
 Removing the inner frame

 1. For models shipped with dual-channel CAMM memory, remove the three screws (M1.6x2) that secures the CAMM memory thermal plate in place.
 2. For models shipped with dual-channel CAMM memory, remove the CAMM memory thermal plate from the computer.
 3. Disconnect the left speaker cable from the connector (JSPKL1) on the system board.
 4. Disconnect the right speaker cable from the connector (JSPKR1) on the system board.
 5. Remove the left speaker and right speaker cables from the routing guides on the system board and inner frame.
-6. Remove the six screws (M2x5) that secure the inner frame to the palm-rest and keyboard assembly.
-7. Remove the inner frame from the computer.
+6. Remove the eight screws (M2x5) that secure the inner frame to the palm-rest and keyboard assembly.
+7. Remove the screw (M2x3.5) that secures the inner frame to the palm-rest and keyboard assembly.
+8. Remove the inner frame from the computer.